 Auctions work best for individuals who familiarize themselves with how the process works.
 Work with a team of experts and find out what the fair market value is so you don’t end up overpaying.

 Most auctions require cash payments, but some accept financing.
-If you’re a homebuyer that’s looking to secure financing, be sure to speak with a Home Loan Expert from Quicken Loans® today.
+If you’re a homebuyer that’s looking to secure financing, be sure to speak with a Home Loan Expert from Rocket Mortgage® today.